splunk/eventgen/docs/REFERENCE.md

     * Disable the logging queue for process mode
     * In process mode, logs in each process will be collected via a logging queue
     * Default is true which will disable the logging queue

+verbosity = error | info | debug
+    * Modify logging level of the main process logger ('error' by default)
+    * Only available as a global config setting (recommended approach for docker containers aka eventgenx)
+    * Can alternatively use '-v' flags for the python module, or the modinput 'verbosity' option for the splunk app

 #############################
 ## OUTPUT RELATED SETTINGS ##